jaxon330/Project-2_Budget-management/readme.md

 ## UNSOLVED PROBLEMS/STRETCH GOALS

 * For some reason after rendering the date shows a day behind in the browser.
-Only to converting to ISO format, it shows correct date.
+Only to converting to ISODate format, it shows correct date.

 ## INSTALLATION INSTRUCTIONS
+* clone the repository into a local file

 * npm install